The Gleneagles Hotel, Torquay

 The Gleneagles today

-Today the Gleneagles is much the same as it was in the early 1970s when John Cleese stayed there.
-The colour scheme has changed and there have been some alterations, and no doubt the decor has been updated, but it still has the look and feel of a late 1960s hotel, it still retains the original pool and bags of style.
+The colour scheme had changed since the 1970s and there have been some alterations.
+The decor has been updated, but it still had the look and feel of a late 1960s hotel.
+It retained the original pool and bags of style.
 These photographs were taken in August 2003.The Gleneagles in 2003 - new colour scheme, but still a 'sixties hotel.

 The superb outdoor pool at the Gleneagles - heated to 86°F!